 The first step if you want to make friends is to put yourself where people are.
-Get outside, run, play, take the dog for a walk, or put yourself in the thick of things online.
+Get outside, run, play, take the dog for a walk, go to the pool, volunteer, or put yourself in the thick of things online.

-In London there are plenty, but here, no, all the kids in the groups are knee-high to a grasshopper.
+In London there were plenty, but here, no, all the kids in the groups are knee-high to a grasshopper.
 If older kids in a new area need to make social bonds, pick your area.

-Get up, stop the pity party and get out there.
-But I’ll tell you this right now, there are plenty of kids in school who are also lonely, I was one.
-Don’t blame your situation, blame yourself and if you don’t like something, fix it.
+Get up, stop the pity party, and get out there.
+But I’ll tell you this, there are plenty of kids in school who are also lonely, I was one.
+Don’t blame your situation, and if you don’t like something, fix it.

 ” Are you lonely?”

 There was a bit more to the conversation than that but this is a kid who has, so it would seem, no friends and never leaves the house.
 He’s fine thanks.
 Very happy with how his life is set up, wouldn’t have it any other way.
 He’s delighted to be able to stay home and not be around people constantly – for a while.

-Meeting people from all over the world, some transient meetings, some real long-lasting friends, with individuals of every background, culture and age.
+Meeting people from all over the world, some transient meetings, some real long-lasting friends, with individuals of every background, culture, and age.
 It has been invaluable to all of us.

-Not every social connection has been positive, of course they also learn how not to act.
+Not every social connection has been positive, of course, they also learn how not to act.
 In the real world you’re not forced to share a school room with those people for years on end.

 Travel also brought us together as a family.
 Had we not had so much time as a family unit I doubt we 4 would be as solid as we are today.